 Acceleration: Although there's a hint of turbo lag, the Defender's I6 engine is strong, aided by the mild hybrid system.
 0-60 comes in 6.5 seconds, and it feels pretty quick, too.
 Shifting via the 8-speed automatic is smooth, too.

 Braking: The brakes can feel grabby at times, but the system works well overall.
-We had no trouble brining the heavy Defender to a stop.
+We had no trouble bringing the heavy Defender to a stop.

 Steering: The steering feel is largely absent, and the turn-in could be more responsive.
 But at least there's some heft to the effort.